Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 ## New IGridView Properties
 `IGridView` and `ISettableGridView` now require implementations of a `Count` property, which should be equal to `Width * Height` (the number of tiles in the view).
 This property allows `IGridView` to support [indices](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-8#indices-and-ranges) as introduced in C# 8.
 The `GridViewBase` and `SettableGridViewBase` implement this property automatically.

+## New/Refactored Map View Helper Functions
+A number of useful extension methods for `ISettableGridView` implementations have also been added/refactored.
+First, the `ArrayView.SetToDefault` function was changed to `ArrayView.Clear()` to match more typical naming conventions for arrays.
+Additionally, an `ApplyOverlay` overload has been added as an extension for `ISettableGridView` that takes a `Func<Point, T>` to use for determine overlay values, to avoid the need to use a `LambdaGridView` in these cases.
+Finally, an `Fill` extension method has been added that fills an `ISettableGridView` with a specified value.

 ## New IGridView Implementation
 Additionally, `TheSadRogue.Primitives` contains one additional concrete implementation of `ISettableGridView` that was not included in GoRogue 2; the `DiffAwareGridView`.
 This grid view may be useful for situations where you are using a grid view or array of value types, and want to interact with or display incremental (groups of) changes to that grid view/array.
 See the class documentation for details.